India’s ‘monster rocket,’ the GSLV Mark III, successfully put the GSAT-19E satellite in orbit this week.

 Not at the same time.
 Those are two separate missions.

 The last Saturn V launched in 1973.
-It’s still a huge rocket, although it’s the largest by as great a margin as it was during the Apollo missions and in the days of Skylab.
+It’s still a huge rocket, although it’s not the largest by as great a margin as it was during the Apollo missions and in the days of Skylab.

 I’d be astounded if it’s the biggest vehicle we ever build for Earth-to-space transport.
 We’re still in the very early days of spaceflight, and off-Earth exploration and development is no longer a governments-only game.